My Forking Life

 Curry powder and oil in a pot.

 Add onions, green pepper, scotch bonnet peppers (if desired), garlic cloves, and thyme to the pot.
 Stir the ingredients until the onions have softened.
 This should take about 3-5 minutes.
-If your onions and peppers are looking dry, add about 1 Tbsp of water.
+If your onions and peppers are looking dry, add about 1 tablespoon of water.

 Vegetables added to the pot.